Athens Olympic Aquatic Centre

 Since 2005, outdoor pools have been used to host swimming programs during the period between the late spring to the early winter.
 During the high winter period, the programs were held in the indoor pools.

 In 2024, the two outdoor pools remain wide open to the sky.

+The outdoor pool during the 2004 Summer Olympics.

-Unfortunately, after the games, the city did not have any legacy plans to the venue.
+After the games, the city did not have any legacy plans for the venue.
 The last master plan dated back to 1985 for the 1991 Mediterranean Games and the next one was adopted in 2014, so they did not get the most out of the opportunity.
 It is known that the dynamics of cities have been strongly influenced by late 20th-century economic globalization.
 Hosting the 2004 Summer Olympics at this existent aquatic center has helped Athens's economic growth and helped enhance the globalization of the urban areas.
 The aquatic center got many upgrades as well, many visual.
 Athens Olympic Aquatic Centre for the 2004 Olympics had a contract with the company PICO to supply the overlays to every Olympic center that was hosting the Olympic games.

 The Aquatic Centre needed many service overlays, tents, and stations to host all of the behind-the-scenes portions of the 2004 Summer Olympics.
 This insured that the running of the event had the infrastructure.
 This included locations to film, the security personnel, and the barricades around the perimiter, and including modifications to the aquatic center to increase the visual appearance.
 They supplied nearly 1000 flag and banner poles, hanging up a variety of countries' flags and more.